 Make it a habit to put aside money for whatever your financial goal is before monthly expenses or other purchases are made.
-If you pay yourself before anything else it makes it so the money that is supposed to go towards your savings goal doesn’t end up being spent on other expenses like going out to dinner.
+Pay yourself before anything else.
+Then, money that is supposed to go towards your savings goal doesn’t end up being spent on other expenses like going out to dinner.

 One easy way to do this is to set up a certain percentage of your paycheck to go directly to a retirement account, such as a 401(k) or Individual Retirement Account (IRA).
 Or for other savings goals, set up an automatic transfer to a savings account so you are guaranteed to pay yourself first even if you forget.
 In general, it is thought that saving around 20% of your income each month.

 Debt consolidation combines various smaller debts into one large debt.
 Debt consolidation and refinancing can potentially reduce the cost of your debt by lowering interest rates and/or monthly payments.
 The “extra” money you have can help reduced debt or towards your other financial goals. .
 Consolidation simplifies the repayment process since you’ll have just one loan to manage.
 Refinancing is the replacement of a single loan with another.
 Just about any debt can be refinanced, including home mortgages, automotive loans, and even credit card debt.
 When consolidating or refinancing aim for a lower interest rate, lower total interest cost, and low or little fees.

 Review Your Credit Report

 You’re entitled to one free copy of your credit report every 12 months from each of the three nationwide credit reporting companies.
 You can order these online at http://www.annualcreditreport.com/.
 Take advantage of this to review your reports and make sure there are no errors, which are quite common.
 A poor credit score could end up costing you a lot more in higher interest rates on loans or make it harder to get a loan in general.